 From the Netflix Party extension to Scener (now partnered with HBO), content distributors of all types are one-upping each other by adding social-watching features to their services.
 Scroll down to see some of the different tools you can use to watch movies with your friends from home.

-Amazon Prime Watch Party
+Prime Video Watch Party

-Amazon Prime Video has started rolling out its new Watch Party feature, which is included at no extra cost with your Prime membership.
+Earlier this year, Amazon Prime Video started rolling out its new Watch Party feature, which is included at no extra cost with your Prime membership.
 The tool allows participants to watch new Amazon movies together with the playback synchronized to the host’s account.
 It's currently offered via Prime Video on desktop and is supported across thousands of titles in the Prime Video SVOD (subscription video on demand) catalog.
 However, movies available only for rent or purchase are not available within Watch Party at this time, according to Amazon.
 Learn more about Watch Party from Prime Video.

 Hulu Watch Party

 Netflix Party synchronizes video playback and adds group chat to your favorite Netflix shows.
 The caveat is that Netflix Party is available only on Chrome browsers on desktop or laptop computers.
-In other words, to enjoy Netflix Party from your TV you'll likely need Google Chromecast (or you'll need to undergo the always daunting challenge of connecting an HDMI cord from your computer to your TV).
+In other words, to enjoy Netflix Party from your TV you'll likely need Google Chromecast (or you’ll need to undergo the always-daunting challenge of connecting an HDMI cord from your computer to your TV).
 Find out how you can and your friends can watch Netflix together via Netflix Party.

 Plex brings together “all the media that matters to you.”
 The company’s new Watch Together feature is still in beta, but will allow users to invite friends on Plex to watch something together; if a user is not on Plex, you can invite them to join.
 One minor downside of this watch party app is that the feature doesn’t currently include a built-in chat function, but the upside is that there’s no cap on the number of users who can join a Watch Together session and that, at least for now, it’s free.
 See all the details at Plex Watch Together.